-In this post, we will look at WooCommerce vs Shopify, compare their functions and help you determine which one is the best choice of an e-commerce platform for your online business at an early stage.
+- WooCommerce vs Shopify comparison of their functions, designs, etc which will help you determine which one is the best choice of an e-commerce platform.

 If you don’t know much about these platforms, let’s see the general information about these platforms.